 In order to address the challenges in a co-operative and coordinated way, the Member States, Norway and the Commission agreed on a Common Implementation Strategy (CIS) for the Water Framework Directive only five months after the entry into force of the Directive.

-In addition, the newly adopted Directive 2007/60/EC on the assessment and management of flood risks shall be closely coordinated with the Water Framework Directive.
-The Common Implementation Strategy therefore also supports the implementation of the Floods Directive, through Working group F on Floods.
-More details on the work programme and mandate of that Working group is given in the following agreed informal document :
+In addition, Directive 2007/60/EC on the assessment and management of flood risks is closely coordinated with the Water Framework Directive.
+The Common Implementation Strategy therefore also supports the implementation of the Floods Directive through the Working group on Floods.

 The documents which are prepared in the context of the Common Implementation Strategy and many other useful documents are available on a specific information exchange platform which was set up for this process, the so-called WFD CIRCA Interest Group "Implementing the Water Framework Directive and the Floods Directive".